j776w781/EECS-447-Project/Meeting_Logs.md

 **Time:** 5:00 PM
 **Location:** Virtual(Discord)
 **Objective:** Review ER diagram, Go over Project Part 4
-**Team Members Present:** ;lkj
+**Team Members Present:** Josh, Dylan, Aiham, Ashley, Nayyir
 **Tasks Completion Confirmation**
 - Josh: Finish up the loan entity on the ER diagram.
 Prepare Section 1 of the Part 3 document.
 (Complete)
 - Dylan: Finish up the payment entity on the ER diagram, make sure that the ER diagram meets the requirements.
 (Complete)
 - Aiham: Finish up the Fine table and also transfer data entries from Part 2 into part.
+(Complete)
 - Ashley: Finish up the reservation entity on the ER diagram.
 Look over the instructions for the Part 4 document and brainstorm ideas.
+(Complete)
 - Nayyir: Keep looking into MariaDB, specifically how all of us can edit the file.
 Make sure the ER diagram can be feasably implemented in MariaDB.
+(Complete)

 **Activities**
-- ;lkj
+- Reviewed contributions to the ER diagram and discussed adding attributes to the relationships.
+It was deemed unnecessary.
+- Reviewed remaining Part 3 tasks and assigned them to members.
+- Looked over instructions for Part 4 and brainstormed our approach.
+- Reviewed what Nayyir learned in MariaDB.
+Discussed methods of allowing all members to add to the database (prepped for Part 5).

 **Tasks Allocated:**
-- Josh:
+- Josh: Finish up Project Part 3, particularly section 2.3.
+Turn it 8:00 PM on Sunday.
+(Due 3/16)
-- Dylan:
+- Dylan: Finish up project part 3 section 2.1.
+(Due 3/16)
-- Aiham:
-- Ashley:
-- Nayyir:
+- Aiham: Finish up ER diagram and work on section 2.2.
+(Due 3/16)
+- Ashley: Work on Project Part 4, start with the data dictionary (section 3.1) (Due 3/26)
+- Nayyir: Look into adding team member permissions in the existing database in MariaDB.
+(Due 3/26)

 **Follow Up:** Next meeting scheduled for Wednesday, 3/26 at 5:00 PM.
 Team will not meet over Spring Break.